Penhale

 Penhale (Pennhal) is a village in Cornwall, England, United Kingdom.
 It is about 6 mi east-southeast of Newquay and 10 mi west-southwest of Bodmin.

 The village is on the course of the A30 trunk road.
 The road used to run through the village but is now re-routed half-a-mile south as a dual carriageway bypass.

-Penhale is in the civil parish of St Enoder and the nearest villages are St Columb Road and Indian Queens.
+Penhale is in the civil parish of St Enoder and the nearest villages are Fraddon, St Columb Road and Indian Queens.
+Just north of Penhale is the settlement of Blue Anchor, a historic stopping point along The Trafalgar Way.

+The Penhale Round pub, located beside the A30, is said to be built on the site of a prehistoric settlement that has had evidence of occupation excavated dating back to the Middle Bronze Age (circa 1300-900 BC).